-Monitoring Parameter Final Performance Criteria used to determine Project Success Interim Performance Criteria Potential corrective actions or mid-course corrections Area of potential nesting habitat for brown pelican, gull ssp., wading bird ssp., tern ssp. and black skimmer At year 5 post- construction, at least 40 ± 5 acres of select habitat will consist of 50% vegetative cover At year 2 post- construction, information gathered to inform Year 3 planting effort and invasive vegetative removal Perform supplemental planting(s) of preferred native vegetation; Eradicate unwanted vegetation (Ref.
-O&M Plan and Key Uncertainty Reference Number #5)

-Monitoring Parameter Final Performance Criteria used to determine Project Success Interim Performance Criteria Potential corrective actions or mid-course corrections CWB Nesting Activity Year 10: brown pelican: as high as 330 nests, gull ssp. as high as 3,000 nests; wading bird ssp. as high as high as 2,330 nests; tern ssp. and black skimmer: as high as 130 nests. brown pelican: as high as 30 nests, gull ssp. as high as 70 nests; wading bird ssp.
+Monitoring Parameter Final Performance Criteria used to determine Project Interim Performance Criteria Potential corrective actions or mid-course Success corrections Area of potential nesting habitat for brown pelican, gull ssp., wading bird ssp., tern ssp. and black skimmer At year 5 post- construction, at least 40 ± 5 acres of select habitat will consist of 50% vegetative cover At year 2 post- construction, information gathered to inform Year 3 planting effort and invasive vegetative removal Perform supplemental planting(s) of preferred native vegetation; Eradicate unwanted vegetation (Ref.
+O&M Plan and Key Uncertainty Reference Number #5) CWB Nesting Activity Year 10: brown pelican: as high as 330 nests, gull ssp. as high as 3,000 nests; wading bird ssp. as high as high as 2,330 nests; tern ssp. and black skimmer: as high as 130 nests.
+Year 1: brown pelican: as high as 30 nests, gull ssp. as high as 70 nests; wading bird ssp.
 0 nests; tern ssp. and black skimmer: as high as 270 nests.
 Year 3: brown pelican: as high as 160 nests, gull ssp. as high as 2,500 nests; wading bird ssp. as high as high as 30 nests; tern ssp. and black skimmer: as high as 200 nests.
-Year 5: brown pelican: as high as 270 nests, gull ssp.
+Year 5: brown pelican: as high as 2,70 nests, gull ssp. as high as 3,000 nests; wading bird ssp. as high as 1,670 nests; tern ssp. and black skimmer: as high as 1,70 nests.
 No corrective action is envisioned at Year 1 as the habitat is evolving for optimal bird use.
 That stated, unforeseen situations can be addressed utilizing adaptive management.
 (Ref.
 O&M Plan) Years 3, 5, and 10: Additional preferred native vegetation plantings; Eradicate unwanted vegetation; Construction of artificial nesting platforms.
-In addition, in Year 5, potential earthen dike modification may be needed, i.e., alter elevation as it relates to the interior as high as 3,000 nests; wading bird ssp. as high as 1,670 nests; tern ssp. and black skimmer: as high as 170 nests. island elevation prior to Year 6 nesting season.
+In addition, in Year 5, potential earthen dike modification may be needed, i.e., alter elevation as it relates to the interior island elevation prior to Year 6 nesting season.
 Predator control will be implemented as needed utilizing established methods. (ref.
-O&M Plan, Bird Strategic Framework and Key Uncertainty Reference Numbers 3, 4 and 5) -- -- --- ---
+O&M Plan, Bird Strategic Framework and Key Uncertainty Reference

-^{}The table provides the triggers for helping determine whether adjustments to the project are needed based on the performance criteria; potential corrective actions for unknown or unanticipated conditions should they arise would need to be determined.
+The table provides the triggers for helping determine whether adjustments to the project are needed based on the performance criteria; potential corrective actions for unknown or unanticipated conditions should they arise would need to be determined.

-6 Monitoring Schedule
+6.0 Monitoring Schedule